chingu-voyages/v49-tier1-team-03/README.md

 ## Overview

-Hue harmony is a single page application (SPA) that allows users to get color palette suggestion based on a base color and color harmony.
+Hue harmony is a single page application (SPA) that allows users to get color palette suggestion based on a base color and a color harmony.
 Hue Harmony leverages the power of AI to provide color palette suggestion for the user.

 Live link is [here](https://chingu-voyages.github.io/v49-tier1-team-03/).